Here are some nice things some very enlightened people have said about my work:

 "A splendid 16th century thriller."

-—Nick Owchar, Los Angeles Times on The Astronomer
+—Nick Owchar, Los Angeles Times for The Astronomer

 "Will thrill lovers of history, medicine, forensics and, of course, a good mystery."